 - Person Submitting the Document and Organization (if applicable)

-If you have not submitted written comments 5 days in advance, prior to the meeting, please provide 35 copies to Board staff for distribution to the Board, agency liaison advisors, and Conservancy staff.
-Please remember that all written comments will be posted on the Conservancy’s web site.
-Copyrighted material used to support your written comments will not be posted on the web site without permission of the copyright holder; it is your responsibility to get that permission or supply the URL to a publically accessible version of the material.
+If you have not submitted written comments 5 days in advance, prior to the meeting, please provide 35 copies to Board staff for distribution to the Board, agency Liaison Advisors, and Conservancy staff.
+Please remember that all written comments will be posted on the Conservancy’s website.
+Copyrighted material used to support your written comments will not be posted on the website without permission of the copyright holder; it is your responsibility to get that permission or supply the URL to a publicly-accessible version of the material.